Holly Keller: Schooling

 Keller was born in New York City in 1942, and was a fan of reading from an early age.
 Drawing also quickly became a form of self entertainment for her.
 As schooling for Keller continued she went on to Sarah Lawrence College to obtain a degree in history; later attending Columbia University, Keller continued her history studies by earning her master's degree.
 Holly took courses at the Parsons School of Design when she finally had time and was encouraged by a professor to try illustrating children's books.
 In 1981, Keller put together a portfolio of her works and submitted it to an editor at the Greenwillow Press, where she was published using her first two books and illustrations; Cromwell's Glasses and Ten Sleepy Sheep.

 Family

 Keller married in 1963 to a pediatrician and soon became the mother of two children.

 About the books

-Keller has gotten many recognitions and awards for her books.
-She draws with a flat, minimalist and cartoon style.
-Keller's books are not only entertaining to read, but they also have a message.
-Some books deal with issues ranging from adoption to fitting in, from sibling relationships to saying farewell to a beloved pet.
-Keller's Ten Sleepy Sheep was voted a Library of Congress Children's Book of the Year which was a big step for her since it was only her second published children's book.
-Keller was not only known for her books featuring wonderful characters taking on real-life tasks but also has many standalone picture-books that also tell life-relating stories.
-Not only does Holly Keller write and illustrate her own picture books but she also creates artwork for stories by other writers, such as Paul Showers, Wendy Pfeffer and Anne Rockwell.
+Keller has received numerous awards and recognitions for her work.
+Her illustration style is characterized by a flat, minimalist, and cartoon-like aesthetic.
+In addition to their entertainment value, Keller's books frequently address thematic concepts, including adoption, social integration, sibling dynamics, and coping with the loss of a pet.

+Her second published children's book, Ten Sleepy Sheep, was selected as a Library of Congress Children's Book of the Year.
+Beyond her character-driven series focusing on real-world situations, Keller has authored and illustrated several standalone picture books that explore similar developmental themes.
+Alongside her independent projects, she collaborates as an illustrator for other children's authors, including Paul Showers, Wendy Pfeffer, and Anne Rockwell.